 Section 16.02.
 Companies must have adequate systems of control and accountability for samples which they distribute and for all medicines handled by its representatives.
-This system shall also clearly establish, for each health professional, the number of samples supplied in application of the provisions in Section 16.01 (i.e. the "4x2" standard).
+This system shall also clearly establish, for each healthcare professional, the number of samples supplied in application of the provision in Section 16.01 (i.e. the "4x2" standard).

 Section 16.03.
-Each sample shall be no larger than the smallest presentation of that particular medicine in the relevant country.
+Each sample shall be no larger than the smallest presentation on the market.

-Each sample must be marked "free medical sample - not for sale" or words to that effect and must be accompanied by a copy of the summary of product characteristics.
+Each sample must be marked 'free medical sample- not for resale' or words to that effect and must be accompanied by a copy of the summary of product characteristics.

-ARTICLE 17 PROHIBITION OF GIFTS
+PROHIBITION OF GIFTS